Badminton at the 2020 Summer Olympics – Women's singles

 The women's singles badminton tournament at the 2020 Summer Olympics took place from 24 July to 1 August at the Musashino Forest Sport Plaza at Tokyo.
 A total of 43 players from 37 nations competed.

-The event was won by China's Chen Yufei who defeated reigning World Number 1 Tai Tzu-ying of Chinese Taipei in the final.
-Reigning World Champion and 2016 Rio Olympics silver medalist P. V. Sindhu of India won the bronze medal, defeating China's He Bingjiao in the playoff.
-This was India's third consecutive medal in this discipline, and Chinese Taipei's first.
+China's Chen Yufei defeated Tai Tzu-ying of Chinese Taipei in the final, 21–18, 19–21, 21–18, to win the gold medal in women's singles badminton at the 2020 Summer Olympics.
+In the bronze-medal match, India's P. V. Sindhu defeated China's He Bingjiao, 21–13, 21–15.
+This was India's third consecutive medal in this discipline, and Sindhu became the first Indian woman to win two individual Olympic medals (having previously won a silver medal in the women's singles event in 2016).

+Spain's Carolina Marín was the defending Olympic champion, but withdrew from the event due to a knee injury.

 Background

 This was the 8th appearance of the event as a full medal event.
 Badminton was introduced as a demonstration sport in 1972, held again as an exhibition sport in 1988, and added to the full programme in 1992.

 The reigning champion was Carolina Marín of Spain.
 Marín was the 4th-ranked player during the qualifying period and would have qualified to return, but withdrew due to an injury.
 The other two medalists from 2016, silver medalist P. V. Sindhu of India and bronze medalist Nozomi Okuhara of Japan, both qualified with Top-10 rankings.
 P. V. Sindhu was also the reigning world champion and the only one of the three former Olympic medalists to be medalled again where she won the bronze medal.